William Raney: Leader of Progressive Party

 The return of only 17 UFO and 4 Labour MLAs in the provincial election of 1923 saw Premier Drury lose his own seat along with his government.
 The Progressives (as the UFO bloc of MLAs had become known) unanimously elected Raney as their leader at a caucus meeting January 20, 1925, following the retirement of acting leader Manning Doherty.
 Despite the unanimous vote, two UFO MPPs, Leslie Oke and Beniah Bowman refused to accept Raney as leader as he was not a farmer and refused to join the Progressives; instead they continued to sit as UFO MPPs.

 Raney led the opposition against the Ferguson government's plan to replace the Ontario Temperance Act with a Liquor Control Act which allowed alcohol sales through a government-run Liquor Control Board.
 It was on this issue that he clashed with Ferguson and campaigned unsuccessfully against the loosening of Ontario's liquor laws as Progressive leader in the 1926 election, which returned only 17 Progressive, UFO or Labour MLAs.

 Judicial appointment and final years

 In 1927, Raney resigned his seat to accept an appointment to the Supreme Court of Ontario, where he served diligently with significant respect and distinction.
 Raney held the post of Judge on the Court until his death in 1933.
 A heart attack in May of that year left him reduced in strength, though he continued some judicial duties while regaining his health.
 In late September, there was a rapid two-day decline ending in heart failure, at 74 years of age.
-He is buried in Riverside Cemetery in Toronto.
-His gravestone, which stands over five feet tall, has its entire top half as a dedication to his son Paul.